soundpress/RulesOfNYC/docs/c04/index.rst

    (1) Receipt.
 Upon its receipt, each bid and modification shall be time- and date-stamped, but not opened, and stored in a secure place until the time and date set for bid opening.
 Before bid opening the agency may not disclose the identity of any bidder.

    (2) Opening and Recording.
 Bids and modifications shall be opened publicly, at the time, date, and place designated in the IFB.
 The name of each bidder, the bid price, and such other information as is deemed appropriate shall be read aloud or otherwise made available.
 These requirements may be met through access to a computer terminal at the location where bids are to be opened, provided that paper documents are available upon request at the time of bid opening.
 This information also shall be recorded at the time of bid opening.
 The bids shall be tabulated or a bid abstract prepared and made available for public inspection.
 The opened bids shall be available for public inspection at a reasonable time after bid opening but in any case before vendor selection except to the extent the bidder designates trade secrets or other proprietary data to be confidential.
 Material so designated shall accompany the bid and shall be readily separable from the bid in order to facilitate public inspection of the nonconfidential portion of the bid.
 Prices, makes, and model or catalog numbers of the items offered, deliveries, and terms of payment shall be publicly available at a reasonable time after bid opening but in any event before vendor selection regardless of any designation to the contrary at the time of bid opening.
-For bids on construction contracts submitted in accordance with Section 3-02 (b)(2)(xx)(J) of these Rules, the sealed list of subcontractors submitted with the low bid shall be opened after such low bid has been announced and the names of the subcontractors shall be announced.
-The sealed lists of subcontractors submitted by all other bidders pursuant to Section 3-02 (b)(2)(xx)(J) of these Rules shall be returned to such bidders unopened after the contract award.
+For bids on construction contracts submitted in accordance with 9 RCNY § 3-02(b)(2)(xx)(J), the sealed list of subcontractors submitted with the low bid shall be opened after such low bid has been announced and the names of the subcontractors shall be announced.
+The sealed lists of subcontractors submitted by all other bidders pursuant to 9 RCNY § 3-02(b)(2)(xx)(J) shall be returned to such bidders unopened after the contract award.

    (3) Confidential data.
 The ACCO shall examine the bids to determine the validity of any requests for nondisclosure of trade secrets and other proprietary data identified in writing.
 Nondisclosure is permissible only if approved by Agency Counsel.
 Any decision not to honor a request for confidentiality shall be communicated in writing to the bidder making the submission.